 Kia Sorento (2020-)

-You don't need to spend big to get a decent specification.
+You don't need to spend big to get decent features.
 The entry-level 2 model has 17-inch alloy wheels, cruise control, smartphone connectivity, dual-zone climate control, digital instruments, a DAB radio, a reversing camera, rain-sensing wipers, and more.
 Because it was designed from the start to be a hybrid, the Sorento's cabin hasn't been compromised by the need to find space for the batteries, so there's just as much head- and legroom in the hybrid as the diesel.

 Anyone travelling in the first two rows has loads of space, and the third row is comfortable enough for adults on short trips.
 It's certainly better at carrying seven than a Nissan X-Trail ePower, for example.
 If you want a practical, well equipped seven-seat hybrid, take a good look at the Kia Sorento, because it’s one of the company’s best cars.